 Check our website often for the most up-to-date Coronavirus (COVID-19) Information.

-The Four Corners District COVID-19 Data Dashboard (updated by the end of each day),
+The Four Corners District COVID-19 Data Dashboard (updated at least 3 times per week),

 and Risk Dial is updated weekly on Friday by 11:00am.